 Abbr.
+Inputs Dialog

+DOC Comment on the tool.
+Tool comment?

+Input range: 16 characters max.

+PLC Information on this tool that is to be sent to the PLC.
+PLC status?

+Input range: 8 characters bit-coded

-Inputs Dialog PLC-VAL Value of this tool that is to be sent to the PLC.
+PLC-VAL Value of this tool that is to be sent to the PLC.
 PLC value?

-Input range: -99999.9999 to +99999.9999 PTYP Tool type for evaluation in the pocket table.
+Input range: -99999.9999 to +99999.9999

+РТҮР Tool type for evaluation in the pocket table.
 Tool type for pocket table?

-Input range: 0 to +99 NMAX Limit the spindle speed for this tool.
+Input range: 0 to +99

+NMAX Limit the spindle speed for this tool.
 The programmed value is monitored (error message) as well as an increase in the shaft speed via the potentiometer.
 Function inactive: Enter -.
 Maximum speed [rpm]?

-Input range: 0 to +99999, if function not active: enter LIFTOFF Definition of whether the TNC should retract the tool in the direction of the positive tool axis at an NC stop or power failure in order to avoid leaving dwell marks on the contour.
-If Y is entered, the TNC retracts the tool from the contour by up to 30 mm, provided that this function was activated in the NC program with M148 (see "Automatic retraction of tool from the contour at an NC stop: M148" on page 345).
+Input range: 0 to +99999, if function not active: enter -

+LIFTOFF Definition of whether the TNC should retract the tool in the direction of the positive tool axis at an NC stop or power failure in order to avoid leaving dwell marks on the contour.
+If Y is entered, the TNC retracts the tool from the contour by up to 30mm, provided that this function was activated in the NC program with M148 (see "Automatically retract tool from the contour at an NC stop: M148" on page 351).
 Retract tool Y/N ?

-Input: Y and N P1 P3 Machine-dependent function: Transfer of a value to the PLC.
+Input: Y and N

+P1 P4 Machine-dependent function: Transfer of a value to the PLC.
 Refer to the machine manual.
 Value?

-Input range: -99999.9999 to +99999.9999 KINEMATIC Machine-dependent function: Kinematics description for vertical milling heads, which the TNC adds to the active machine kinematics.
-Assign available kinematic descriptions by using the ASSIGN KINEMATICS soft key (see also "Tool-carrier kinematics" on page 183).
-Additional kinematic description?
+Input range: -99999.9999 to +99999.9999

+KINEMATIC Machine-dependent function: Kinematics description for vertical milling heads, which the TNC adds to the active machine kinematics.
+Assign available kinematic descriptions by using the ASSIGN KINEMATICS soft key (see also "Tool-carrier kinematics" on page 185).
+Additional kinematics description?

 Input range: 16 characters max.

 T-ANGLE Point angle of the tool.
-Is used by the Centering cycle (Cycle 240) in order to calculate the centering depth from the diameter entry.
+Is used by Drilling cycles 200, 203, 205 and 240 in order to calculate the depth from the diameter entry.
 Point angle (Type DRILL+CSINK)?

-Input range: -180 to +180° PITCH Thread pitch of the tool (currently without function) Thread pitch (only type TAP)?
-Input range in mm: 0 to +99999.9999 Input range in inches: 0 to +3936.9999 AFC Control setting for the adaptive feed control AFC that you have defined in the NAME column of the AFC.TAB table.
+Input range: -180 to +180°

+Abbr.
+Inputs Dialog PITCH Thread pitch of the tool.
+Is used by Tapping cycles 206, 207 and 209 in order to monitor whether the pitch defined in the cycle matches the pitch of the tool.
+Thread pitch (only type TAP)?
+Input range in mm: -99999.99990 to +99999.9999 Input range in inches: -3936.9999 to +3936.9999 AFC Control setting for the adaptive feed control AFC that you have defined in the NAME column of the AFC.TAB table.
 Apply the feedback-control strategy with the ASSIGN AFC CONTROL SETTING soft key (3rd soft-key row) Feedback-control strategy?
 Input range: 10 characters max.

-Abbr.
-Inputs Dialog DR2TABLE 3D ToolComp software option: Enter the name of the compensation value table from which the TNC is to take the angle-dependent delta radius values DR2 Compensation-value table?
+DR2TABLE 3D ToolComp software option: Enter the name of the compensation value table from which the TNC is to take the angle-dependent delta radius values DR2 Compensation-value table?
 Input range: Max.
 16 characters without file extension LAST_USE Date and time that the tool was last inserted via TOOL CALL Date/time of last tool call?
 Input range : Max.
-16 characters, format specified internally: Date = yyyy.mm.dd, time = hh.mm ACC Activate or deactivate active chatter control for the respective tool (see also "Active Chatter Control (ACC; software option)" on page 398).
-ACC status 1=active/0=inactive Input range: 0 (inactive) and 1 (active)
+16 characters, format specified internally: Date = yyyy.mm.dd, time = hh.mm ACC Activate or deactivate active chatter control for the respective tool (see also "Active Chatter Control (ACC; software option)" on page 407).
+ACC status 1=active/0=inactive Input range: 0 (inactive) and 1 (active) CR Machine-dependent function: Transfer of a value to the PLC.
+Refer to the machine manual.
+Value?
+Input range: -99999.9999 to +99999.9999 CL Machine-dependent function: Transfer of a value to the PLC.
+Refer to the machine manual.
+Value?
+Input range: -99999.9999 to +99999.9999